sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 And one page per service / module.
 When you do not use the module yet, you have a card linking to documentation...

+And found the id of my bucket different from the id of the project.
+I had put the projectId instead.

 That was it!

 ![First upload]({{site.baseurl}}/images/gcloud-file-upload.png)

 After 1-2 days on it.
 I understood :

-* In understood better some node.js
+* some facts about node.js : fs and path module
 * Made my way through google cloud online console
-* Choose a library in node.js to communicate with
+* Choose a library in node.js to communicate with it
 * Fixed temporarily the authentication problem

 Because the remaining problems are :